clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/5-connect-devices-to-networks-point-to-site-vpn-connections.md

 To authenticate a user connecting through a point-to-site connection using Active Directory Domain Server, what type of server is required?

-(x) RADIUS {{Correct,AD Domain authentication allows users to connect to Azure using their organization domain credentials.
+(x) RADIUS {{Correct, AD Domain authentication allows users to connect to Azure using their organization domain credentials.
 It requires a RADIUS server that integrates with the AD server.}}

 ( ) Active Directory Domain Controller only {{Incorrect, An Active Directory Domain Controller alone is not sufficient.
 Another type of server is required.}}